Daniil Medvedev: Stefanos Tsitsipas

+After the match, Medvedev said "It all started in Miami" and "Every match against Stefanos is kind of special", though in another interview, he said that his outburst was about the coaching, and not something personal against his opponent.

 Alexander Zverev

 Medvedev and Zverev have faced each other 22 times with Medvedev leading the rivalry 14–8.
 Zverev won the first four matches of their rivalry, but Medvedev won twelve of the last fifteen of their encounters.

 Jannik Sinner

-Daniil Medvedev and Jannik Sinner have faced each other 15 times since 2020, with Sinner leading the rivalry 8–7.
+Daniil Medvedev and Jannik Sinner have faced each other 17 times since 2020, with Sinner leading the rivalry 10–7.
 Medvedev won their first 6 matches, including the 2023 Miami Open final, but Sinner turned around the lopsided head to head in Beijing, beating Medvedev for the first time.
-Since then, Sinner has won 7 of their last 8 encounters, including their most notable match at the 2024 Australian Open final, which Sinner won to claim his first major title.
+Since then, Sinner has won 9 of their last 10 encounters, including their most notable match at the 2024 Australian Open final, which Sinner won to claim his first major title.
 Medvedev lost the final after leading 2 sets to love for the second time at the Australian Open; the 2022 final against Rafael Nadal had been Medvedev's first.

 Nadal and Djokovic

 Of his six major finals, Medvedev has twice faced Rafael Nadal (at the 2019 US Open and 2022 Australian Open) and thrice faced Novak Djokovic (at 2021 Australian Open, 2021 US Open, and 2023 US Open).
 His lone victory in major finals came at the 2021 US Open, where he defeated Djokovic in straight sets to win his first major title and deny Djokovic the Calendar Grand Slam.
 The following year, at the 2022 Australian Open, he was aiming to become the first man in the Open Era to win his second major title directly after the first, but lost to Nadal in an epic five-set match despite being two sets up.

-Overall, Medvedev's head-to-head against the two all-time greats is 1–5 against Nadal, and 5–10 against Djokovic.
+Medvedev is 1–5 against Nadal and 5–10 against Djokovic.